rieckpil/progmot/content/blog/one-year-course-release.md

 - Spend less on display ads

 Well, I did not spent that much on ads on Google, Facebook, Twitter and Facebook but I'd definetly do it differently.
 While 50% of the money spent was also required to learn how the different advertisment platform works, with the rest I was trying to make sales.
 I always had this desired picture in place where you have your online course funnel and if you feed with enough visitors, a small percentage will finally convert and you somewhat a perpetuum mobile.
 You make more money on your course sales than your CPA (Cost per Acquistion) is.
 While this is defiently achievable, I did not come close to it.
 What definitely did not work for me was sending cold leads to a $100+ product and expect them to convert.
-What did work however, is to get some initial leads and move them up the value ladder
+What did work however, is to get some initial leads and move them up the value ladder.
+There are more or less four types of potential course participants:

-The potential course participant is not aware that they have a problem (I don't write tests) The potential course participant is aware that they have a problem (I try to write tests but fail to get the setup correct and frustrated)
+1. The potential course participant is not aware that they have a problem (aka.
+I don't write tests)
+2. The potential course participant is aware that they have a problem (aka.
+I try to write tests but fail to get the setup correct and am constantly frustrated)
-The potential course participant is aware of you as a content creator (I know that Philip's creating some content about Java and Spring and have read one or two articles from him)
+3. The potential course participant is aware of you as a content creator (aka.
+I know that Philip is creating some content about Java and Spring and have read one or two articles from him)
-Being aware that you sell an online course that helps fixing this problem (-> I know that Philip offers the Testing Spring Boot Applications Masterclass, that will help my current testing "problems" -> Ka-Ching $$$)
+4. Being aware that you sell an online course that helps fixing this problem (aka.
+I know that Philip offers the Testing Spring Boot Applications Masterclass, that will help me write better tests -> Ka-Ching $$$)

-There's so much to learn here.
+- Read more on this topic and connect more to other content creators

+You don't have to explore everything on your own.
+Most of the stuff has already been done by others.
+Ask them for adivce and help.
+Ask them what they'd done differently if they'd start from scratch again.
+Read other and join communities like Blogging For Devs.
+Get around like-minded people for both tips and motivation.

 ## What's next?